Categories

 The purpose of monitoring video on a broadcast monitor is to ensure that we have consistent color accuracy from a known reference.
 The value of a ColorSync workflow is that we ensure that we have consistent color accuracy wherever its shown.
 It’s a superior choice that avoids the limitations and expense of the previous “standard workflow.”
 Instead of having to build in a single colorspace on a monitor, Rec 601 or 709 style, with ColorSync all wide gamut monitors can be calibrated (ideally with a colorimeter and on that specific monitor) and used as reference monitors.

-57 responses to “What is the secret to Final Cut Pro X’s color management?”
+57 replies on “What is the secret to Final Cut Pro X’s color management?”

 Thanks for the write up Philip.
 Having a color managed work for video that is similar to what print uses has been on my ‘want list’ for a long time.
 Not just to make it easier for content creators but also to make it easier for content consumers to see how things are supposed to look.